 Access to the application site is via Bwlch Road an unclassified road which links Baglan, Cimla and Cwmavon.
-The application identifies two site accesses one located to the south of the site and one to the west.
+The application identifies two site accesses one located to the south of the site and one to the east.

-It is noted that the site entrance to the west is only accessible via a section of poorly maintained road over a culvert.
+It is noted that the site entrance to the east is only accessible via a section of poorly maintained road over a culvert.
 While the location of the access is considered to be acceptable, a condition is attached requiring the applicant to carry out repairs to this section of road to an adoptable standard prior to work commencing on site.
 In addition The Head of Engineering and Transport has confirmed that a road condition survey is undertaken of the unclassified highway network in order to identify any damage which may occur as a result of the proposal should planning permission be granted.

 The applicant has submitted a Transport Construction Method Statement as part of the application.
 The strategy sets out the route to be used during the construction phase and the vehicle numbers and types of vehicles together with the timing of deliveries.
 A vehicle tracking and swept path analysis has also been undertaken for the types of vehicles involved.

-The proposed route follows the existing route used by bus service 1, commencing from the A4241 along Tabernacle Terrace, Heol Y Parc turning onto Camlais Road onto Cefncoed Road then turning onto Heol Y Bwlch and on to the proposed development site.
+The proposed route follows the existing route used by bus service 1, commencing from the A4241 along Tabernacle Terrace, Heol Y Parc turning onto Cwmclais Road onto Cefncoed Road then turning onto Heol Y Bwlch and on to the proposed development site.
+It is proposed that the return journey will be via Brynna Road, Heol Cwm Mawr, Dan y Coed Hill past Tabernacle Terrace and back down to the main A4241.